 Two new COVID-19 deaths in KFL&A

-The KFL&A Public Health Unit is reporting two new deaths from COVID-19 in the region.
+The KFL&A Public Health Unit is expected to report its weekend COVID-19 numbers today.

+On Friday, the health unit reported two new deaths in the region.

 52 people have now died from COVID-19 in KFL&A since the start of the pandemic.